From the 1910 Bonhomie

 Click image to enlarge

-The mission of Special Collections and Archives is to acquire, organize, make available, and preserve a variety of primary and secondary research materials documenting the history and people of Furman University, Greenville Woman's College, Greenville, the South Carolina Upstate, South Carolina Baptists, and twenty and twenty-first century poets in this state.
+The mission of Special Collections and Archives is to collect, arrange, preserve, and make accessible a variety of primary and secondary research materials documenting the history and people of Furman University, Greenville Woman's College, Greenville, the South Carolina Upstate, South Carolina Baptists, and twenty and twenty-first century poets in this state.

 In 1826, the South Carolina Baptist Convention articulated the need for a library for the Furman Academy and Theological Institution; several years later, they recommended the creation of an archives for essential Furman Academy records and notable documents of the Baptist denomination.
 Although the concept of a Special Collections and Archives department surfaced very early in the university’s history and there were efforts to collect and preserve, it was many years before the collection had an identity and even more years before it had official personnel and suitable accommodations.
 In 1890, Harvey Tolliver Cook, Professor of Classics, designated this collection the Baptist Historical Collection.
 Loulie Latimer Owens served as Furman’s first Special Collections Librarian when Furman moved to its new campus in the late 1950s.